 Guiding You to Career Success

-UCR's Career Center offers a variety of programs to assist all students on their career path, providing guidance on resume writing, job searching and interviewing.
-The Career Center also provides specialized programming for underrepresented student groups, including first-generation college students, undocumented students and student veterans.
+UCR's Career Center partners with many other departments to offer a variety of programs to assist all students on their career path, providing guidance on resume writing, job searching and interviewing.
+The Career Center also provides specialized programming for underrepresented student groups, including first-generation college students, undocumented students, and student veterans.

-ASPIRE — Abilities-focused Students: Planning, Informing, Resource building, Exploring employment — is a career-development and professional-leadership program focused on the enhancement and exploration of career skills and transferable life skills for undergraduate students with disabilities.
+A partnership with UCR's Student Disability Resource Center, ASPIRE (Abilities-focused Students: Planning, Informing, Resource building, Exploring employment) is a career-development and professional-leadership program focused on the enhancement and exploration of career skills and transferable life skills for undergraduate students with disabilities.
 Apply for the program here.
-For more information, contact: Vanessa Lee, email@example.com, (951) 827-2827; or Glyn Wild, firstname.lastname@example.org, (951) 827-4538.

-A partnership between the Career Center and Undocumented Student Programs, the Butterfly Project is an eight-week program designed to provide professional-development opportunities to students.
+A partnership with UCR's Undocumented Student Programs, the Butterfly Project is a 10-week program designed to provide professional-development opportunities to students.
 In addition to completing weekly service hours, students participate in weekly workshops that focus on topics including resume and cover letter writing, internship searches, interview skills, and graduate and professional school preparation.
-For more information, visit go.ucr.edu/butterfly.

-Operation VETS (Veteran, Employment, Transition, Success) is a career-development program designed for student veterans and service members of all majors and class levels.
+A partnership with UCR's Veterans Resource Center, Operation VETS (Veteran, Employment, Transition, Success) is a career-development program designed for student veterans and service members of all majors and class levels.
 This nine- to 12-session program meets during the winter and spring quarters.
 Sessions are led by UCR Career Center Counselors and feature professionals/employers from various industries.
 Students participate in workshops, group discussions, reflective exercises and cohort team-building activities during the sessions.
-For more information, visit go.ucr.edu/operationvets, e-mail the facilitators, Jeannette Lalama and Kristen Roberts, at firstname.lastname@example.org, or call (951) 827-3631.